keras-team/keras-io/examples/graph/md/gat_node_classification.md

 <div class="k-default-codeblock">
 ```
 Example 1: Probabilistic_Methods
-	Probability of Case_Based               =   0.000%
+	Probability of Case_Based               =   0.469%
-	Probability of Genetic_Algorithms       =   0.000%
+	Probability of Genetic_Algorithms       =   0.036%
-	Probability of Neural_Networks          =   0.029%
+	Probability of Neural_Networks          =  15.034%
-	Probability of Probabilistic_Methods    =  99.970%
+	Probability of Probabilistic_Methods    =  84.030%
-	Probability of Reinforcement_Learning   =   0.000%
+	Probability of Reinforcement_Learning   =   0.150%
-	Probability of Rule_Learning            =   0.000%
+	Probability of Rule_Learning            =   0.009%
-	Probability of Theory                   =   0.001%
+	Probability of Theory                   =   0.273%
 ------------------------------------------------------------
 Example 2: Genetic_Algorithms
-	Probability of Case_Based               =   0.000%
+	Probability of Case_Based               =   0.006%
-	Probability of Genetic_Algorithms       = 100.000%
+	Probability of Genetic_Algorithms       =  99.975%
-	Probability of Neural_Networks          =   0.000%
+	Probability of Neural_Networks          =   0.017%
 	Probability of Probabilistic_Methods    =   0.000%
-	Probability of Reinforcement_Learning   =   0.000%
+	Probability of Reinforcement_Learning   =   0.001%
-	Probability of Rule_Learning            =   0.000%
+	Probability of Rule_Learning            =   0.001%
 	Probability of Theory                   =   0.000%
 ------------------------------------------------------------
 Example 3: Theory
-	Probability of Case_Based               =   2.270%
+	Probability of Case_Based               =   6.695%
-	Probability of Genetic_Algorithms       =   0.243%
+	Probability of Genetic_Algorithms       =   0.295%
-	Probability of Neural_Networks          =   0.222%
+	Probability of Neural_Networks          =   0.178%
-	Probability of Probabilistic_Methods    =  12.699%
+	Probability of Probabilistic_Methods    =   9.914%
-	Probability of Reinforcement_Learning   =   0.374%
+	Probability of Reinforcement_Learning   =   0.279%
-	Probability of Rule_Learning            =  10.696%
+	Probability of Rule_Learning            =   9.291%
-	Probability of Theory                   =  73.496%
+	Probability of Theory                   =  73.349%
 ------------------------------------------------------------
 Example 4: Neural_Networks
-	Probability of Case_Based               =   0.001%
+	Probability of Case_Based               =   0.006%
 	Probability of Genetic_Algorithms       =   0.001%
-	Probability of Neural_Networks          =  99.996%
+	Probability of Neural_Networks          =  99.938%
-	Probability of Probabilistic_Methods    =   0.000%
+	Probability of Probabilistic_Methods    =   0.045%
-	Probability of Reinforcement_Learning   =   0.001%
+	Probability of Reinforcement_Learning   =   0.004%
-	Probability of Rule_Learning            =   0.000%
+	Probability of Rule_Learning            =   0.002%
-	Probability of Theory                   =   0.001%
+	Probability of Theory                   =   0.004%
 ------------------------------------------------------------
 Example 5: Theory
-	Probability of Case_Based               =  71.277%
+	Probability of Case_Based               =  15.687%
-	Probability of Genetic_Algorithms       =   0.039%
+	Probability of Genetic_Algorithms       =   2.498%
-	Probability of Neural_Networks          =   3.736%
+	Probability of Neural_Networks          =   4.670%
-	Probability of Probabilistic_Methods    =   1.131%
+	Probability of Probabilistic_Methods    =  22.094%
-	Probability of Reinforcement_Learning   =   0.042%
+	Probability of Reinforcement_Learning   =   1.068%
-	Probability of Rule_Learning            =   4.115%
+	Probability of Rule_Learning            =  33.533%
-	Probability of Theory                   =  19.661%
+	Probability of Theory                   =  20.450%
 ------------------------------------------------------------
 Example 6: Genetic_Algorithms
 	Probability of Case_Based               =   0.000%